-CW shows this season (so far): The 100, All American, Arrow, The Big Stage, Black Lightning, Burden of Truth, Charmed, The Code, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, In the Dark, iZombie, Legacies, Masters of Illusion, My Last Days, The Outpost, Pandora, Penn & Teller: Fool Us, Riverdale, Roswell New Mexico, Supergirl, Superman & Lois, Swamp Thing, Tell Me a Story, Trickster, Two Sentence Horror Stories, Walker, Wellington Paranormal, Whose Line Is It Anyway?, and World’s Funniest Animals.
+CW shows this season (so far): All American, Batwoman, Black Lightning, Bulletproof, Burden of Truth, The Christmas Caroler Challenge, Charmed, Coroner, DC’s Legends of Tomorrow, Dead Pixels, Devils, Dynasty, The Flash, Kung Fu, In the Dark, Legacies, Masters of Illusion, Nancy Drew, The Outpost, Pandora, The Republic of Sarah, Riverdale, Roswell New Mexico, Supergirl, Superman & Lois, Swamp Thing, Tell Me a Story, Trickster, Two Sentence Horror Stories, Walker, Wellington Paranormal, Whose Line Is It Anyway?, and World’s Funniest Animals.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.

 The averages are based on the final national numbers (live plus same-day viewing).
 Keep in mind that the demo numbers are typically what’s most important to advertisers.
 Therefore, that’s how the networks measure success.
 Advertisers typically pay more for ad time on a show that has a higher demo rating.
 Because older viewers don’t count?
 No, it’s because younger viewers watch less traditional TV and are harder to reach.
 It’s also important to remember that ratings are designed to estimate how many people watch a show’s commercials — not the show itself.
 That’s what advertisers pay for.

 Want more?
 You can check out other season listings here.

 What do you think?
 Are you surprised by any of the ratings?
 Which shows should be doing better?